Rule Number 1: Procedures

 (a) Specifically describe the testimony which is sought; and materials to be produced, in the form of designated books, papers, documents or tangible things under control of the witness;

-(c) Notify the person that if the testimony is not given or designated materials are not produced, the board will apply to the superior court for an appropriate order or other remedy.
+(c) Notify the person who has been subpoenaed that if the testimony is not given or designated materials are not produced, the board will apply to the superior court for an appropriate order or other remedy.
 The subpoena may be personally delivered or sent by certified mail, return receipt requested.

 (8) No party shall have the right to issue subpoenas; or to demand interrogatories, depositions, or other forms of discovery, without prior approval by the board.